rossellhayes/nombre/README.md

 #> [5] "one-zillionth"
 ```

-It can also handle less common numerics, like negative and fractions:
+It can also handle less common numerics, like negatives and fractions:

 ``` r
 nom_card(-2)